The Benefits of a Central AC Unit

 Line Sets

-If your central air conditioner is more than 10 years old, you must get a professional to examine the line sets, the copper tubes that connect the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
-The lines are filled with refrigerant, and any cracks or corrosion can lead to leaks, which could result in a decrease in cooling and more expensive costs for utility.
+If your central air conditioner is over 10 years old, you should consult a professional to inspect the line sets, as well as the copper tubes connecting the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
+The lines are filled with refrigerant. any cracks or corrosion can result in leaks, which can result in inadequate cooling and higher costs for utility.

 Air Filter